What is a policy excess?

 You will pay the excess on your policy in the event of a claim.
 This claim may be due to theft of your vehicle, fire damage to your car or if your car is a write-off.
 Generally, your excess will be taken from the total cost of the repairs to your vehicle.

-However, if the cost of repairing your car is less than the policy excess amount, you will not be able to claim on your car insurance policy.
+However, if the cost of repairing your car is less than the policy excess amount, you will not be able to claim on your insurance policy.
+Get a cheap motor insurance quote here or call us on 042 935 9090.